mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 Coloring the image
 ==================

-Much like preparing the line art, there's many different ways of coloring a layer.
+Much like preparing the line art, there are many different ways of coloring a layer.

 You could for example fill in everything by hand, but while that is very precise it also takes a lot of work.
 Let's take a look at the other options, shall we?